 Countless body parts were flying about in the storm that is Zion—circulating around their position.
 Here and there, blood drizzled upon him and those of Tal’hrus who were still alive.

-“Is this the proclaimed might of the mighty Tal’hrus?
+“Is this the proclaimed might of Tal’hrus?
 Blown to bits by a little storm?”
 Kaidus glared at Zavon as he taunted the man.
 “Well?”

 Zavon quietly stared back at him.
 Kaidus could see the glint of fear in the man’s eyes, yet he knew the man was already planning something.
 Kaidus stepped forward.
 “You already know who I am.
 This time, I am not hiding.
 Let us see if I am destined to fail as you claimed I would.”
 He spoke using Zavon’s own words against him.
 A sudden tinge of agitation appeared on the man’s face.

 A silent mutter could be heard coming from Zavon.

 “Masssterrr.”
 Zion’s breeze whispered in his ears.